-The Akita has a beautiful coat that comes in many colors, but it heavily sheds its coat in spring and fall, making it a poor choice for kiddos with dog allergies.
+The Akita has a beautiful coat that comes in many colors, but it heavily sheds its coat in the spring and fall, making it a poor choice for kids with dog allergies.

-Another non-hypoallergenic dog, the German Shepherd is sometimes called the "German Shedder" because it drops fur year-round and especially in the spring and fall.
+Another non-hypoallergenic dog, the German shepherd is sometimes called the "German shedder" because it drops fur year-round, especially in the spring and fall.

-Well-attired in a thick double coat, the Siberian Husky sheds like crazy all year but lets loose of its "blow coat" twice a year.
+Well-attired in a thick double coat, the Siberian Husky sheds a ton all year but lets loose of its "blow coat" twice a year.
 No one can escape it.

 The Alaskan Malamute also has a biannual "blow coat" along with constant daily shedding, which can quickly affect kids with dog allergies.

-Since the Chow's irresistible cuddly coat comes out in handfuls when it sheds, kids with dog allergies need to keep their distance.
-The independent Chow will appreciate it since this dog breed isn't big into hugs.
+Because the Chow's irresistible cuddly coat comes out in handfuls when it sheds, kids with dog allergies need to keep their distance.
+The independent Chow will appreciate it, too, because this dog breed isn't big into hugs.

 Who can resist running their hands through the gorgeous coat of the Great Pyrenees?
-Children certainly can't, and the kiddos with pet allergies will find themselves in a fit of sneezes with this heavy-shedding dog.
+Children certainly can't, and kids with pet allergies will find themselves in a fit of sneezes with this heavy-shedding dog.

 In addition to the never-ending shedding, the larger-than-life Newfoundland is also a drooler.
 The combination of giant canine, endless fur flying and drool slinging is a sneeze- and wheeze-inducing trifecta for kids with allergies.

-The Doberman Pinscher sports a smooth coat, and although it does shed less than a long double coat, this devoted dog drops dander more than other smooth-coated dog breed.
+The Doberman pinscher sports a smooth coat, and although it does shed less than a long double coat, this devoted dog drops dander more than other smooth-coated dog breeds.

-Another smooth-coated canine, the Basset Hound sheds and leaves dander in its wake.
-To make allergy matters worse, this droopy-faced dog drools and drools.
+Another smooth-coated canine, the basset hound sheds and leaves dander in its wake.
+To make allergy matters worse, this droopy-faced dog drools and drools and drools...

-A well-known drool flinger, the Bloodhound is also a heavy shedder.
-Though this affectionate dog is considered a child-loving dog, there is no way to overlook the pools of drool nor the constant dropping of fur.
+A well-known drool flinger, the bloodhound is also a heavy shedder.
+Although this affectionate dog is considered a child-loving dog, there is no way to overlook the pools of drool and the constant shedding of fur.

 A giant of the canines, the Saint Bernard sheds big and drools big.
-Despite being a lover of children, kids with allergies need to be rescued from the allergens when this dog is in their midst.
+Despite how much it loves children, kids with allergies need to be rescued from the allergens when this dog is in their midst.